onflow/docs/docs/evm/cadence/interacting-with-coa.md

     }

     execute {
-        // Deploy the contract with the given code, gas limit, and value self.coa.deploy(
+        // Deploy the contract with the given compiled bytecode, gas limit, and value self.coa.deploy(
-            code: code.decodeHex(),
+            code: bytecode.decodeHex(),
-            gasLimit: 15000000, // can be adjusted as needed, maxed for simplicity
+            gasLimit: 15_000_000, // can be adjusted as needed, hard coded here for simplicity
             value: EVM.Balance(attoflow: 0)
         )
     }